 “ ‘And the Presbyter [most probably the presbyter John] used to say this, “Mark became Peter’s interpreter and wrote accurately all that he remembered, not, indeed, in order, of the things said or done by the Lord.
 For he had not heard the Lord, nor had he followed him, but later on, as I said, followed Peter, who used to give teaching as necessity demanded but not making, as it were, an arrangement of the Lord’s oracles, so that Mark did nothing wrong in thus writing down single points as he remembered them.
-For to one thing, he gave attention, to leave out nothing of what he had heard and to make no false statements in them.”’”
+For to one thing, he gave attention, to leave out nothing of what he had heard and to make no false statements in them.” ’ ”

-This statement is in harmony with Peter’s reference to Mark as “my son” (1 Peter 5:13).—Nichol, F.D. (editor), The Seventh-day Adventist Bible Commentary,* vol. 5, 563-564 (1956; 1978; 2002).
-Washington, DC.
-Review and Herald Publishing Association.‡Ω§
+This statement is in harmony with Peter’s reference to Mark as “my son” (1 Peter 5:13).—Introduction [to “The Gospel According to St. Mark”].
+Nichol, F. D. (Ed.), The Seventh-day Adventist Bible Commentary, vol. 5 (page 563-564).
+Washington, DC: Review and Herald Publishing Association (1956).†‡Ω§

-Most scholars agree that Mark was the first Gospel written.
+[Introduction to the Gospels:] Most scholars agree that Mark was the first Gospel written.
 It was probably written around a.d.
 65, near the time of Peter’s death in Rome.
+Thus, the Gospels were written after many of the other books of the New Testament were written including the books by Paul.

-Evidence that Peter was the main source of the Gospel is found in the book itself.
+[Introduction to the Gospels:] Evidence that Peter was the main source of the Gospel of Mark is found in the book itself.
 Peter, a fisherman who grew up in Galilee, was the only Gospel writer to mention gathering up the extra fish left over after feeding the five thousand men—besides women and children.
 (Mark 6:43) He mentioned the seating of the groups in more detail than the other writers.
 (Mark 6:39-40) The Gospel of Mark describes Peter’s denial at the trial of Jesus in most detail.
 (See Mark 14:27-31; 66-72.
 Compare Matthew 26:34,69-75; Luke 22:34,54-62; John 13:38; 18:15-18,25-27.)
 Simon Peter and his friends were the ones who first went looking for Jesus after His miraculous day in Capernaum.
-(Mark 1:36) Peter remembered in detail the healing of the leper, (Mark 1:40) and the lowering of the paralyzed man through Peter’s roof.
-(Mark 2:1-4; Luke 5:17-26) He remembered the actual appearance of Jesus at the healing of the man with the paralyzed hand on the Sabbath.
+(Mark 1:36) Peter remembered in detail the healing of the leper, (Mark 1:40) and the lowering of the paralyzed man through the roof of Peter’s house.
+(Mark 2:1-4; Luke 5:17-26) He remembered the actual appearance of Jesus at the healing on the Sabbath of the man with the paralyzed hand.
 (Mark 3:5) He remembered the details of dealing with the demoniac of Gergasa.
 (Mark 5:4-6) Only Mark mentioned the healing of the deaf and dumb man using saliva, mentioning the actual command Jesus gave in Aramaic—“Ephphatha”—Be opened!
 (Mark 7:32-35) He mentioned that it was the next day when Peter questioned Jesus about the withered fig tree.
 (Mark 11:20-21)

-Mark’s Gospel was widely known among Christians as early as a.d.
+[Introduction to the Gospels:] Mark’s Gospel was widely known among Christians as early as a.d.
 150. The fact that Mark is the shortest Gospel and yet has many intimate details of the stories, suggests that Mark wrote first and that the others borrowed from him.
 There are some passages that Matthew and Luke share that are not in Mark, and it has been hypothesized that there was another “source” (Quelle in German) from which Matthew and Luke also borrowed.
-While Matthew focused on who Jesus was, Mark focused on what Jesus did.
-Luke addressed the question, “To whom did Jesus come?”
-John seemed to ask, “What did Jesus want us to learn?”